idugalic/digital-restaurant/README.md

 ```
 ##### Event processors reset

-In cases when you want to rebuild projections (read models), replaying past events comes in handy.
+In cases when you want to rebuild projections (query models), replaying past events comes in handy.
 The idea is to start from the beginning of time and invoke all event handlers.

 ```
 curl -i -X POST 'http://localhost:8080/api/administration/eventprocessors/{EVENT PROCESSOR NAME}/reply'